madfol97/MFOL_LIA_22_24/README.md

-Here are all the scripts used to compute the results and figures of Fol et al., 2024 - TITLE.
+Here are all the scripts used to compute the results and figures of Fol et al., 2024.

 FIGURES  -   FILE